Bnei Menashe: Acceptance

-Learning Hebrew has been a great challenge, especially for the older generation, for whom the phonology of their native Indic and Tibeto-Burman languages makes Hebrew especially challenging.
+Learning Hebrew has been a great challenge, especially for the older generation, for whom the phonology of their native Indic and Tibeto-Burman languages -many of them mutually unintelligible and thus forcing the Bnei Menashe to converse among themselves in broken Hebrew - makes Hebrew especially challenging.
 Younger members have had more opportunities to learn Hebrew, as they are more involved in society.
 Some have gained jobs as soldiers; others as nurses' aides for the elderly and infirm.